jmehic/LimePOS/README.md

   * security stressed throughout
 8. Draft documentation
   * technical and user documentation for both the client and server
+  * help documentation to show how the service is used
 9. Final code and documentation
   * finalize code and documentation for submission